tytydraco/yessleep/out/I_live_in_a_lighthouse_and_I_shouldnt_have_opened_the_door_that_night.md

 'So you haven't heard of anybody ever set foot here.'

 'Nope.
-Unless you are talking about Baldur and Hadur.'
+Unless you are talking about Baldur and Hodur.'

 'You said Baldur?'
 My jaw dropped in shock.